-A. Day and Times:

-1) Saturday Games: All games shall be scheduled between 1:00p.m. and 7:00p.m.
+- A) Day and Times: - Saturday Games: All games shall be scheduled between 1:00 p.m. and 7:00 p.m.
 Exact starting times shall be determined by the host school after consulting with the visiting school.
 If mutual agreement cannot be met, then the IHSA will set the game time after consulting with both schools.

-2) Friday Games: If participating schools mutually agree, any game prior to the State Final may be played on Friday.
-Games shall not be scheduled during school hours.

-3) Kickoff for championship games to be played at Memorial Stadium, University of Illinois, Champaign, will be the following times:
+- Friday Games: If participating schools mutually agree, any game prior to the State Final may be played on Friday.
+Games shall not be scheduled during school hours. - Kickoff for championship games to be played at Hancock Stadium, Illinois State University in Normal.